Skip to content

 Grade boundaries

-Excluded from every public total: revenue agents earn via Stripe (each operator's Stripe account is private), AP2 / Stripe MPP in their pre-publication phase, L402 / Lightning invoices, Patreon, GitHub Sponsors, direct credit-card processors, and PayPal.
-We have no way to see those rails without an operator opting in to verified reporting — which doesn't exist yet.
+Excluded from every public total: money agents take via Stripe (each operator's Stripe account is private), AP2 / Stripe MPP in their pre-publication phase, L402 / Lightning invoices, Patreon, GitHub Sponsors, direct credit-card processors, and PayPal.
+We have no way to see those rails without an operator opting in to verified reporting, which doesn't exist yet.

-Agenstry's own platform-skill revenue is also excluded.
-Calls to our paid skills (compose, agent_stats, provider_intel, money_flows, etc.) settle into the paid_calls table — a private accounting ledger that powers our internal staff dashboard only.
+Agenstry's own platform-skill income is also excluded.
+Calls to our paid skills (compose, agent_stats, provider_intel, money_flows, etc.) settle into the paid_calls table, a private accounting ledger that powers our internal staff dashboard only.
 It is never summed into any public total, leaderboard, or report.
-The figures you see on /flows are about other agents earning money — not about us earning money from running Agenstry.
+The figures you see on /flows are about money arriving at other agents' wallets, not about us earning money from running Agenstry.

-The honest framing: this is "the on-chain slice of the agent economy".
+The honest framing: this is "the observable on-chain slice of the agent economy".
 The off-chain slice is real but unmeasurable from the outside.
-We will only surface off-chain numbers when there is a verifiable signal — for example an operator-signed monthly attestation — so our published totals stay third-party-reproducible.
+We will only surface off-chain numbers when there is a verifiable signal (for example, an operator-signed monthly attestation), so our published totals stay third-party-reproducible.

 Reference implementation